FACorreiaa/go-poi-au-suggestions/solid.md

     *   Use `@tanstack/solid-query` for caching to reduce backend load.
 *   **Scalability:**
     *   Deploy SolidStart on a platform like Vercel or Netlify, which supports SSR and scales easily.
-    *   Ensure your Go backend runs on Kubernetes (as per your WanderWiseAI stack) for scalability.
+    *   Ensure your Go backend runs on Kubernetes (as per your Loci stack) for scalability.
 *   **Security:**
     *   Secure API calls with JWT authentication.
     *   Use HTTPS and configure CORS properly.